vinceglb/FileKit/README.md

   <br>
 </div>

-Picker Kotlin is a library that allows you to pick and save files in a simple way.
+FileKit is a library that allows you to pick and save files in a simple way.
 On each platform, it uses the native file picker API to provide a consistent experience.

 ## 🚀 Quick Start